NamCaoDev/postman-codegen/README.md

 ### 1. Create codegen.config.cjs

-To configure the library, create a codegen.config.cjs file with the following examples options:
+To configure the library, create a codegen.config.cjs file in your root project with the following examples options:

 ```js
 /**